KITCHEN ORGANIZATION TIPS

 The kitchen is undeniably the most used area of the home, whether it is making the morning coffee before heading out the door, making the kids a snack when they come home, or sharing the day’s events as you make dinner.
 It is the central hub of the house and where everyone can just relax.
-This also means that there is a lot going on making it important that things have a place and stay there.
-There is nothing worse than a kitchen that is messy, cluttered, and dysfunctional.
-We wanted to share some organization tips and helpful tricks that can help you have a space that works well for you and your family.
+This also means that a lot is going on, making it important that things have a place and stay there.
+Nothing is worse than a messy, cluttered, and dysfunctional kitchen.
+We wanted to share some organization tips and helpful tricks to help you have a space that works well for you and your family.

 Stations

-The kitchen is a multi purpose space meaning that cooking, baking, and even drinks are done all within one space.
-Sometimes the best thing is to create designated areas that have everything needed to accomplish the task.
+The kitchen is a multi-purpose space, meaning that cooking, baking, and even drinks are done all within one space.
+Sometimes, the best thing is to create designated areas with everything needed to accomplish the task.
 This means less bumping into one another and more getting done.

-• Beverage: creating a place where the to-go cups, coffee mugs, and sweeteners are all in one place can be the best solution to those early mornings or family gatherings.
+- Beverage: creating a place where the to-go cups, coffee mugs, and sweeteners are all in one place can be the best solution for those early mornings or family gatherings.
 Consider placing the Coffee maker near the cabinet where the mugs are stored.
 Even better, how about a unique cabinet created just for that on an easy roll-out drawer?

-• Spice rack: when you cook, it is tiring to have to constantly walk around the kitchen looking for that one additional spice before you can finish that meal, not to mention having to wipe your hands before opening the numerous cabinet doors to find what you are looking for.
-Having the spices all neatly tucked away in a simple roll-out cabinet or in a shelf tucked neatly beside the stove.
+- Spice rack: when you cook, it is tiring to have to constantly walk around the kitchen looking for that one additional spice before you can finish that meal, not to mention having to wipe your hands before opening the numerous cabinet doors to find what you are looking for and having the spices all neatly tucked away in a simple roll-out cabinet or in a shelf tucked neatly beside the stove.

-• Baking: cookie sheets, rolling pins, mixing bowls and cake pans can all be stored together in one area.
-A tray divider is a great addition to the lower cabinet while storing the remaining items in an upper cabinet.
-Locate both near the oven and baking will be much easier.
+- Baking: cookie sheets, rolling pins, mixing bowls, and cake pans can all be stored together in one area.
+A tray divider is an excellent addition to the lower cabinet while storing the remaining items in an upper cabinet.
+Locate both near the oven, and baking will be much easier.

-• Cooking: pots and pans should be located near the stove and sink so filling and washing can be made easier.
-The less distance that is needed to transport a full pot to the stove the less mess is likely to happen.
+- Cooking: pots and pans should be located near the stove and sink to make filling and washing easier.
+The less distance that is needed to transport a full pot to the stove, the less mess is likely to happen.

 Each station serves a purpose and allows more than one person to be in the kitchen at the same time meaning more can get done in the same amount of time.